HomeResource Hub

 Salary

-SurgeonPerforms operations to treat injuries, diseases, and deformities.Precision, dexterity, decision-making under pressureMD or DO and 5-7 years of surgical residency$250K - $1.5M
+SurgeonOperates on patients for treatmentPrecision and decision-making skills under pressureMD or DO and 5-7 years of surgical residency$250K - $1.5M

-PediatricianProvides medical care for infants, children, and adolescents.Patience, empathy, child communication skillsMD or DO and 3 years of pediatric residency$255K - $400K
+PediatricianProvides medical care for infants and childrenPatience and the ability to talk to kidsMD or DO and 3 years of pediatric residency$255K - $400K

-OncologistDiagnoses and treats cancer through chemotherapy, radiation, and other treatments.Oncology-specific knowledge, empathy, attention to detailMD or DO and internal medicine 3-year residency with 2-3 years of oncology fellowship$400K - $525K
+OncologistDiagnoses and treats cancer through chemotherapy and other treatments.Oncology-specific knowledge and attention to detailMD or DO and internal medicine 3-year residency with 2-3 years of oncology fellowship$400K - $525K

-CardiologistSpecializes in diagnosing and treating heart and blood vessel conditions.Cardiology expertise, decision-making, interpretation of testsMD or DO and 3-year internal medicine residency with 3-year cardiology fellowship$390K - $623K
+CardiologistSpecializes in diagnosing and treating heart and blood vessel conditionsCardiology expertise and ability to interpret testsMD or DO and 3-year internal medicine residency with 3-year cardiology fellowship$390K - $623K

-RadiologistInterprets medical images (X-rays, MRIs, CT scans) to diagnose illnesses.Imaging interpretation, technology proficiency, attention to detailMD or DO and 4-5-year radiology residency $216K - $403K
+RadiologistInterprets medical images (X-rays, MRIs, CT scans) to diagnose illnessesImaging interpretation skills and technology proficiencyMD or DO and 4-5-year radiology residency $216K - $403K

-How to get into it: Start with a bachelor’s degree with a focus in biology, chemistry, or a related science field.
-After that, you'll take the MCAT (Medical College Admission Test) and apply to medical school, which typically lasts four years.
-Upon graduating with an MD or DO degree, you'll complete a residency program in your chosen specialty, which can take 3 to 7 years depending on the field.
+How to get into it: Doctors typically start with a bachelor’s degree that has a focus in biology, chemistry, or other related field.
+The MCAT (Medical College Admission Test) is required to apply to medical school, which typically lasts four years.
+You'll need to complete a residency program in your chosen specialty, which can take 3 to 7 years depending on the field, before you can work independently.
 There may also be licensing exams required or additional fellowships for sub-specialization.
 Physician assistants typically don’t need to pursue anything higher than a master’s degree.

 ?